WEBINAR | Incorporating Genetic Diversity in Mouse Models and the Potential for Precision-Medicine for Alzheimer’s

 Catherine Kaczorowski, PhD of the Nathan Shock Center at the Jackson Lab has recently found that incorporating genetic diversity into modeling Alzheimer’s disease in mice resulted in greater overlap with the genetic, molecular, and clinical features of this pervasive human disease.
 This is the first study to show that you can replicate many of the molecular features of Alzheimer’s disease by interrogating diverse mouse models.
 Dr. Kaczorowski’s study was conducted with support from the NIA-supported open-science research consortia, the Resilience AD program, as well as grants from the American Federation for Aging Research (AFAR) and the Bright Focus Foundation.

-In this free webinar, Dr. Kaczorowski will explain her study’s core findings and explore how the study points to a strategy for better use of mouse models for precision medicine research—both basic and translational—for Alzheimer’s disease.
+In this free webinar, Dr. Kaczorowski explained her study’s core findings and explore how the study points to a strategy for better use of mouse models for precision medicine research—both basic and translational—for Alzheimer’s disease.

 - How does adding genetic diversity improve the predictive power of mouse model studies Alzheimer’s disease research?